Suspects surrender after search - Farmville

 The suspects are wanted in North Carolina and were considered to be armed and dangerous, according to a report, but after they surrendered, Ellington confirmed they were not armed.
 They were in Farmville as a result of a car chase coming from Nottoway County.

-Ellington noted that after processing at the police department, Roberts and
+Ellington noted that after processing at the police department, Roberts and Shell would be held in custody at Piedmont Regional Jail.

-FPD and three other agencies had searched for the suspects, but were unable to find them as of late afternoon that day.
+FPD and four other agencies had searched for the suspects but were unable to find them as of late afternoon that day.
 The search was taking place near the end of Industrial Park Road in Farmville.

 “We didn’t have any luck,” Farmville Police Chief Andy Ellington said just after 4:45 p.m.
 Wednesday.
 “We just terminated the search at this time.
 Weather is not cooperating with us.”

-Aiding Farmville police in the search Wednesday were Virginia State Police, Longwood University Police Department and Buckingham County Sheriff’s Office.
+Aiding Farmville police in the search Wednesday were Prince Edward County Sheriff’s Office, Virginia State Police, Longwood University Police Department and Buckingham County Sheriff’s Office.

 “We had K-9s from the state police come in and help with the search,” Ellington said.